Jack the Giant Slayer: Filming

-Post-production
+Visual effects and post-production

 In January 2012, Warner Bros. moved back the release date by nine months, from June 15, 2012, to March 22, 2013.
 The Hollywood Reporter stated: "Warner can likely afford the move because of Christopher Nolan's The Dark Knight Rises, which opened in July.
 And moving the film back gives the studio more time for special effects, as well as a chance to attach trailers for it to Peter Jackson's Christmas tentpole The Hobbit: An Unexpected Journey".
 In October 2012, Warner Bros. again moved the release date, this time to March 1, 2013, three weeks earlier than the previous date.
 Warner Bros also changed the title of the film from Jack the Giant Killer to Jack the Giant Slayer.

-The film's special effects were completed by seven different visual effects houses: Digital Domain, Giant Studios, The Third Floor, MPC, Soho VFX, Rodeo FX and Hatch Productions.
+The film's visual effects were completed by seven different visual effects houses: Digital Domain, Giant Studios, The Third Floor, Moving Picture Company (MPC), Soho VFX, Rodeo FX and Hatch Productions.
 Creating the giants took four main steps.
-The first step was Pre-Capture, in which performance capture was used to capture the actor's facial and body movements and render them in a real-time virtual environment.
+The first step was Pre-Capture, in which motion capture was used to capture the actor's facial and body movements and render them in a real-time virtual environment.
 The second step took place during principal photography, where Simulcam technology was used to help the human characters virtually interact with the giants that were rendered earlier in Pre-Capture.
-The third step was Post-Capture, a second performance capture shoot to adjust giants' movements to seamlessly fit the live-action performances.
+The third step was Post-Capture, a second motion capture shoot to adjust giants' movements to seamlessly fit the live-action performances.
 The final step involved putting the finishing touches on the giant's animation, skin, hair and clothing, and composition in the shots.
-Creating the beanstalk involved two main requirements: set extension for shots of the actors interacting with the beanstalk, which were shot against a bluescreen, and complete CG renderings for shots of the beanstalk growing and extending from Earth into the world of the giants.
+Creating the beanstalk involved two main requirements: set extension for shots of the actors interacting with the beanstalk, which were shot against a bluescreen, and complete CGI renderings for shots of the beanstalk growing and extending from Earth into the world of the giants.

-Singer stated that he had to tone down the special effects to keep the film age-appropriate for children.
+Singer stated that he had to tone down the visual effects to keep the film age-appropriate for children.
 He said, "This movie probably has a bigger on-screen body count than any movie I've done before.
 It's done in a way that's fun, but it was a challenge to get away with that without it becoming upsetting to people ...
 It was about creating a tone like Raiders of the Lost Ark or Star Wars that allows you to get away with a lot of stuff because it feels like a movie."

 Soundtrack

-The film's soundtrack features music by John Ottman, who also served as an editor and associate producer on the film.
+The film's soundtrack features music composed by John Ottman, who also served as an editor and associate producer on the film.
 Jack the Giant Slayer marks Ottman's seventh collaboration with director Bryan Singer; they previously worked together on Public Access, The Usual Suspects, Apt Pupil, X2: X-Men United, Superman Returns, and Valkyrie.
 The soundtrack album was released on February 26, 2013, by WaterTower Music.

 Release

-Jack the Giant Slayer premiered on Tuesday, February 26, 2013, at TCL Chinese Theatre in Hollywood, California.
+Jack the Giant Slayer premiered on Tuesday, February 26, 2013, at TCL Chinese Theatre in Los Angeles, California.